-• PowerPoint Presentation: NC ABLE-Eligibility, Features, and Benefits (5-10minute presentation) (Print presentation as a handout for participants)

-- Easel Pad, Easel, and Markers (optional depending on the size of the audience) - Laptop and LCD projector (if one is not available at the venue) - Ten Things to Know about ABLE handout - Copies of the Evaluation
+- PowerPoint Presentation: NC ABLE-Increased Savings for People with Disabilities (45 mins-1-hour presentation) (Print presentation as a handout for participants) - Easel Pad, Easel, and Markers (optional depending on the size of the audience) - Laptop and LCD projector (if one is not available at the venue) - NC ABLE FAQ handout - Copies of the Evaluation

-Advocate Script:
+Training Script:

-Hi, my name is \\\\\\ with the NC ABLE Advocates Network.
+Hi, my name is with the NC ABLE Advocates Network.
 Welcome and thank you.
 We appreciate our host, [insert the name of the host and hosting organization], for allowing me to talk to you about the NC ABLE Program.

 Today, we will share a brief overview of the program and how it can benefit people with disabilities.
-We will also focus on the eligibility requirements along with the application process, investment options, general information on how ABLE compares to Special Needs Trusts, and how to contribute and withdrawal funds for qualifying expenses.
+We will, also, focus on the eligibility requirements along with the application process, investment options, general information on how ABLE compares to Special Needs Trusts, and how to contribute and withdraw funds for qualifying expenses.